Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Extension to restarted

 \subsubsection{No end-of-cycle stagnation in any direction}

-If there is no end-of-cycle stagnation with respect to any direction, we can generalize the results of \Cref{theorem:restart-gmres-nostag-assignment} to allow for assigning arbitrary admissible residual convergence for each cycle while specifying eigenvalues and Ritz values independently, subject to the restrictions imposed by the stagnation mirroring condition.
+If there is no end-of-cycle stagnation with respect to any direction, we can generalize the results of \Cref{theorem:restart-gmres-nostag-assignment} to allow for assigning arbitrary admissible residual convergence for each cycle while specifying eigenvalues and Ritz values independently, subject to the restrictions imposed by the assignment of stagnation at a particular iteration.
+If a stagnation is assigned at some iteration with respect to any direction, it follows that at least one Ritz value must be zero at that iteration \cite{Soodhalter:2017:1}.

-We prove a lemma verifying that the admissible convergence for restarted \gmres with no end-of-cycle stagnation generalizes to the restarted \blgmres. \begin{lemma} Let $F,G\in\S^+$ be two normalizing quantities.
-It follows that $F<G$ (or $G<F$) if and only if there is no direction $\bu$ such that
+We verify that the admissible convergence for restarted \gmres with no end-of-cycle stagnation generalizes to the restarted \blgmres. \begin{lemma} Let $F,G\in\S^+$ be two normalizing quantities.
+Then $F$ and $G$ are strictly ordered (\ie $F<G$ or $G<F$) if and only if there is no direction $\bu$ such that